Andrey Guryev: Personal life

 Guryev is married to Evgenia and they have two children, Andrey Guryev, Jr. and Yulia Guryeva-Motlokhov.
 Andrey Guryev, Jr, is CEO of PhosAgro.
 Yulia Guryeva-Motlokhov is married to hedge fund manager Alexei Motlokhov, they have twin sons, and live next door in Highgate.

 The Guryevs own Witanhurst in Highgate, London's second largest house after Buckingham Palace, through an offshore company registered in the British Virgin Islands.
 He owns the five-storey penthouse of St George Wharf Tower in London.
 Guryev has never given an interview to the press.

-Guryev owns a yacht, Alfa Nero, through an offshore company.
+Guryev owned a yacht, Alfa Nero, through an offshore company which is planned to be auctioned off in Antigua and Barbuda due to his sanctions.